Anjanaa03/WalmartsalesAnalysis/README.md

 ### Generic Question

-1. How many unique cities does the data have?
+1. How many unique cities does the data have? - 3
-2. In which city is each branch?
+2. In which city is each branch? - A , B , C

 ### Product

-1. How many unique product lines does the data have?
+1. How many unique product lines does the data have? - 6
-2. What is the most common payment method?
+2. What is the most common payment method? - Cash
-3. What is the most selling product line?
+3. What is the most selling product line? - food and beverages
 4. What is the total revenue by month?
+(Jan , Feb , Mar)
 5. What month had the largest COGS?
+(Jan)
-6. What product line had the largest revenue?
+6. What product line had the largest revenue?  - food and beverages
-5. What is the city with the largest revenue?
+5. What is the city with the largest revenue? - C
-6. What product line had the largest VAT?
+6. What product line had the largest VAT?  - food and beverages
 7. Fetch each product line and add a column to those product line showing "Good", "Bad".
 Good if its greater than average sales
-8. Which branch sold more products than average product sold?
-9. What is the most common product line by gender?
+8. What is the most common product line by gender? fashion women , health men
-12. What is the average rating of each product line?
+9. What is the average rating of each product line? - food and beverges have highest and home and lifestyle have lowest

 ## Revenue And Profit Calculations